Divine Deviance is a multi-part documentary project

 Although Divine Deviance will be by, about, and for the Kink/BDSM/Fetish community, this film and web series is also for anyone interested in the diversity of human sexuality and the creation of brother- and sisterhood outside of blood family.
 To our knowledge, this will be the first comprehensive documentary project that takes an in-depth look at Kink/BDSM/Fetish globally and not just on a local level.

 Rather than a typical documentary, Divine Deviance will be a multi-part series: Each segment will include a lively roundtable introduction focusing on a specific theme and featuring a diverse group of Kink/BDSM/Fetish leaders from around the globe.
 The intro will segue into a deeper exploration of the same theme following one or two people from the round table.
 Each one of these chapters or episodes (introduction plus individual story) will run from 30-40 minutes - except for the first one about the History of Kink.
 As the foundation of the whole series it will take up about a full hour.
 The various episodes can be viewed separately, but multiple components can also be combined into a longer piece.
-The beauty of this approach is that we can produce the series incrementally and the audience can view selectively—picking an assortment of segments that will both fit their budget and suit their interests.
+The beauty of this approach is that we can produce the series incrementally and the audience can view selectively—picking an assortment of segments that will suit their interests.

 As a starting point, we are currently assembling an international advisory committee with representatives from all aspects of the Kink/BDSM/Fetish community—LGB and heterosexual, transgender and cisgender, women and men, differently abled, people of all colors, and various nationalities.
 This group will help ensure that the project represents the true diversity of Kink/BDSM/Fetish.